Norwich, Norfolk, England

 Tennis.
 I do play, and got lumbered with being the treasuerer of my local club, know I know why others don't attend the AGM, so they're not there when the jobs get handed out!
 It doesn't take too long, now I know what I'm doing, so I can't complain.

-For watching, being British I have to follow Andy Murray (he's all we've got).
+For watching, being British I have to follow Andy Murray (he's all we've got)... he's more Scottish though.
 For personality I prefer Rafa!
+We are lucky to be living in an era where the three top guys are all time greats.

 Can watch some Snooker, my fathers influence growing up, not everyone abroad would have heard of it though.